meschbach/plaid/README.md

 ## Examples

 * [simple](tests/system/simple) is a project to run a single command.
 This is the simplest example.
+* [jobs with dependencies](tests/system/deps/one-shot) is a project which runs one command after another.
-* [services](tests/system/deps/services) is an example of running a single command which is dependent upon another task.
+* [services](tests/system/deps/services) is an example of running a single command which is dependent upon an HTTP service to come up be ready to service requests..

 # Releases
 * 0.2.0 - Stabilizing race conditions and exploring state management.